rmznztrk/react-works/image-list-api/README.md

-**Creating a list of photos by sending a request to the API andI did it using class component
+**Creating a list of photos by sending a request to the API andI did it using class component and pixabay API

 --------------------------------------------------------------------------------------------------